 The MD Program will be required to submit a follow-up report in August 2023.
 The Accreditation pages will be updated as additional information becomes available.

-What is the MD Program's current accreditation status?
+What was the MD Program's prior accreditation status?

-The MD Program at the University of Toronto is fully accredited for the 2012-2020 accreditation term.
+The MD Program at the University of Toronto was fully accredited for the 2012-2020 accreditation term.